King Power Stadium: Ownership

-Current infrastructure and plans
+Development

-In 2022, the stadium became the first in Europe to operate a frictionless kiosk for food and drink purchases.
-In 2015, then vice-chairman Aiyawatt Srivaddhanaprabha stated plans were in place to increase the ground's capacity to around 42,000.
-Relocation to a new stadium has also been a consideration in the past, but the club have since decided to develop the existing site.
+Since 2014, the stadium has operated at full capacity for league games.
+In 2015, vice-chairman Aiyawatt Srivaddhanaprabha stated plans were in place to increase the ground's capacity to around 42,000.
 In April 2018, it was announced that initial planning for the expansion and development of King Power Stadium was underway.
 On 28 July 2021, Leicester City confirmed that they would reveal plans to the public which included increasing the capacity to 40,000, as well as several development projects in the area surrounding the stadium.
 The club announced on 25 October 2021, that they had submitted a hybrid planning application to Leicester City Council for the redevelopment of King Power Stadium and the surrounding area.
 They had also applied for permits in September 2021 to begin early enabling works in preparation for the redevelopment.
-In September 2022, plans were approved for Leicester to extend King Power Stadium's capacity to 40,000.
+In August 2022, the stadium became the first in Europe to operate a frictionless kiosk for food and drink purchases.
+In September 2022, plans were provisionally approved for the expansion of King Power Stadium's capacity to 40,000.
 The other development projects were also given provisional approval.
+On 14 December 2023, the club announced that they had received formal approval from Leicester City Council to begin development works, following initial approval in September 2022.

 Helicopter crash

-On 27 October 2018, Vichai Srivaddhanaprabha's helicopter crashed in a car park outside the stadium, shortly after taking off from the pitch.
-Four other people were on the helicopter at the time and there were no survivors.
+On 27 October 2018, a Leonardo AW169 helicopter carrying club chairman Vichai Srivaddhanaprabha and four others crashed in a car park outside the stadium.
+The crash happened shortly after the helicopter took off from the pitch, and there were no survivors on board.
+The Vichai Srivaddhanaprabha Memorial Garden opened a year later on 27 October 2019, before The Khun Vichai Srivaddhanaprabha Statue was unveiled on 4 April 2022.